rednose-public/rednose-ui/UPGRADE-1.5.md

  * Method `addButtons` was removed.
 Use the `toolbar` property instead.
  * Attribute `panel` was moved to a property.
+ * Callbacks must now explicitly return `false` to stop a dialog from closing.

 ## rednose-dropdown